 You can’t go by heart rate alone.
 When the baseline heart rate slows over time, the body adjusts.
 In trained athletes, fewer heartbeats are needed to maintain the cardiac output (blood flow).
 In fact, many trained athletes feel great at a heartbeat of 45 bpm.

 Watch for symptoms.
 As the heart’s conduction system ages, and the heart rate slows to 50 bpm or less, many people have fatigue, malaise, lightheadedness and even confusion.
-Some even feel these symptoms at 72 bpm, which is why we used to set pacemakers at 72 bpm.
 But before getting a heart pacemaker, you want to make sure your doctor rules out other causes of these symptoms such as the use of beta blockers or a heart block.

 Anyone with heartbeat pauses of 3 seconds or more should be evaluated for a heart pacemaker.
 This can be measured, as it was for my colleague’s father, with a 24-hour Holter monitor test.